The Amazing World of DC Comics: Contents

 Issue #7 promoted The Legend of King Arthur and the Knights of the Round Table by Gerry Conway and Nestor Redondo, a four-part King Arthur treasury edition series that was never published.

 Issue #14 (March 1977) stated that Clark Kent's hometown of Smallville was in Maryland.
 Some years later, the Maryland location was supported in the actual comics with a map of Smallville and the surrounding area that was published in New Adventures of Superboy #22 (October 1981), which situated Smallville a few miles west of a large bay very similar to Delaware Bay.
-The same map placed Metropolis and Gotham City on the east and west sides of the bay — thus placing Gotham in New Jersey.
+The same map placed Metropolis and Gotham City on the east and west sides of the bay, thus placing Gotham in New Jersey.

-In addition to the 17 regular issues, in 1976 DC published an Amazing World of DC Comics Special Edition in conjunction with the Super DC Con '76 comic book convention, held February 27–29, 1976, at the Americana Hotel, in New York City.
+In addition to the 17 regular issues, in 1976 DC published an Amazing World of DC Comics Special Edition in conjunction with the Super DC Con '76 comic book convention, held between February 27 and 29, at the Americana Hotel, in New York City.